 Other museums in Melbourne include the Melbourne Museum, which details the entire history of Melbourne, and the Immigration Museum, which tells the story of the settlers who built Melbourne into what it is today.
 Another popular Melbourne museum is the Australian Centre for the Moving Image, which tells the story of the moving image in all its forms, from film to television to the internet to games.
 The Australian Centre for the Moving Image is free to the public, and has everything from the evolution of television to interactive touch screen exhibits.

 International students who study in Melbourne have a variety of fun and exciting ways to entertain themselves.
 Students can spend their weekends checking out the music scene in Brunswick, walking along the Yarra, the river that runs through the heart of the city, or swimming with seahorses around the piers of the Mornington Peninsula.
-Students might also choose to explore the Melbourne Zoo, or take a stroll through the Royal Botanical Gardens.
+Another option is to explore the Melbourne Zoo, or take a stroll through the Royal Botanical Gardens.

-Other draws in Melbourne include St. Kilda’s, which is one of Melbourne’s only beaches.
-With many grassy areas, St. Kilda’s is a great place for students to meet up with friends for a picnic or daytrip.
-Federation Square is also a popular place to spend the day.
+Other draws in Melbourne include St. Kilda's, which is one of Melbourne's only beaches.
+With many grassy areas, St. Kilda's is a great place for students to meet up with friends for a picnic or day trip.
+Federation Square, a venue for arts, culture and public events, is also a popular place to spend the day.

 Universities in Melbourne

-There are nine high-quality universities located in and around Melbourne, Victoria:
+Some universities to consider in and around Melbourne, Victoria:

 - Deakin University